mattjenks/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up an OS X computer for web development, and to keep it up to date.
+Laptop is a script to set up an OS X computer, and to keep it up to date.

 It can be run multiple times on the same machine safely.